alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

-Interfaces are made for extensibility so that you can extend an interface or even reopen it to and more properties latter.
+Interfaces are made for extensibility so that you can extend an interface or even reopen it to more properties later.

 Types are more static once declared, you can not add more properties to the same type name.